makersmelx/GiteaCanvasHelper/README.md

-### CreateStudentTeam
+### CreateEveryoneTeam

-Create a team called Student.
-Put all the students in this course on Canvas into this team
+Create a team, put all the students of this course on Canvas into this team

 ~~~
-npm start i <course name>
+npm start i <course name> <team name>
 ~~~

 like

 ~~~
-npm start i ve482
+npm start i ve482 Students
 ~~~